nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 05 - Transcription.md

 Oh.
 The consistency of it's the thing that's frustrating.
 Yeah.
 Yeah.
 Yeah.
 I wouldn't, I wouldn't mind it if I didn't, you know, roll above a five, if I, you know, occasionally rolled above a 15.
 Right.
 Right.
 Right.
 It seemed balanced.
 Mm-hmm.
 Anyway.
 All right.
 So that's my turn.
 So, um, back to Ramsey.
 All right.
 All righty.
 Well, uh, I had one in the chamber, so we're, he's not looking good.
 We're just gonna, we're gonna try to put him down.
 This rabid animal needs to be euthanized.
 Yeah.
 Oh, nice.
 Oh, that should do it.

 Beautiful.
 Nice.
 Nice.
 It hurts.
 It hurts.
 It hurts.
 It hurts.
 Let's see here.
 Yep.
 All right.
 How do you want to have killed?
 That will do it.
 So, um.
 Splendid.
 I think we'll, we'll continue with the eye theme.
 Um.
 Since spiders, the cyclops had too few eyes.
 Spiders have way too many eyes.
 Um.
 Uh.
 So this is a shotgun blast.
-I, I've kind of figured some of the metal pointy bits that Demolore stuck in them earlier may have taken out an eye or two.
+I, I've kind of figured some of the metal pointy bits that Demlor stuck in them earlier may have taken out an eye or two.
 Uh.
 But we'll kind of finish the job with a shotgun blast.
 Um.
 Take out three meaning eyes and what was left of the brain behind them.

+---

+### Session Play - Part 3

 And.
 Right.
 Yeah.
 Yeah.
 Yeah.
 All right.
 Everybody with bullets.
 Sounds good.
 Well, on the bright side, nobody actually took any damage in this severe encounter.
 Which is, which is great.
 Because, uh, I've already used battle medicine on everyone.
 So.
 Yeah.
 It would have to be a stop to, uh, to heal.
 Yeah.
 But.
 So, um, you guys, you guys, uh, take a look at the, um.
 Um, the.
 Remains, um, and I actually, like, I'm gonna, I'm gonna, I'm just gonna drop all the treasure from last time and this time into the chat.
 So.
 Mm.